 Our capital requirements have historically been financed with cash flows from operations, proceeds from issuances of our debt and common equity securities, borrowings under our credit facilities and cash received from the sale of assets.
 We require capital to fund on-going operations, obligations under our fifth OSV newbuild program, vessel recertifications, discretionary capital expenditures and debt service and may require capital to fund potential future vessel construction, retrofit or conversion projects or acquisitions.
 The nature of our capital requirements and the types of our financing sources are not expected to change significantly for 2012.
-While we have postponed required drydockings for some of our stacked vessels, we will be required to conduct any deferred drydockings prior to such vessels returning to service, which is expected for our three remaining stacked new generation OSVs during the third quarter of 2012.
+We will be required to conduct any deferred drydockings prior to such vessels returning to service, which is expected for our two remaining stacked new generation OSVs during the fourth quarter of 2012.